satyachaurasia/Zerodha-Backend/README.md

 - Clone the repository
 - Install all the mentioned dependencies in requirements.txt
 - Start the redis server on port 6379
-- Run the django server on port 8000
+- Run the django server on port 8000 and also start celery and celery beat

 ### API's